WenChentao/Seg2Link/docs/seg2link-unet2d.md

     ![jupyter](./pics/division_augmentation.png){: style="width:450px"}

 - Start training
-    - By default, you will apply 10 iterations x 3 times of training.
+    - By default, you will apply 100 iterations x 1 times of training.
 But you can change the parameter *iteration* and apply more or less times of training.
     - Everytime the accuracy is improved, the model will be saved, and the prediction will be updated and displayed.
+    - You can force the U-Net to improve its accuracy in cell regions or non-cell regions by modifying the weights_cell_bg parameter.
-    - *Results (Epochs 1-2)*
+    - *Results (Epochs 1)*

         ![jupyter](./pics/train_1.png){: style="width:450px"}

-    - *Results (Epochs 25-30)*
+    - *Results (Epochs 92-100)*

         ![jupyter](./pics/train_2.png){: style="width:450px"}